cysouw/diathesis/text/c04_summaryEpi.md

 ## Temporal aspect {#sec:epithesis-temporal-aspect}

+The grammatical marking of aspect is commonly defined as linguistic expressions that specify the 'internal temporal constituency of a situation' [@comrie1976: 3].
+In this sense, the title of this section, ~~temporal aspect~~, might appear to be tautological.
+However, this designation is used here in opposition to a different set of categories specifying the spatial constituency of a situation, ~~spatial aspect~~, described in the next section.
+Temporal aspect in German includes a surprisingly large number of continuative expressions, besides constructions for the linguistically widespread habitual and progressive aspects.

 ### *Prozessperfekt* (*haben + Partizip*) {#sec:summary-prozessperfekt}

 The ~~Prozessperfekt~~ (full discussion in [@sec:participles-haben-perfect] and subsequent sections) is proposed here as a specific name for the *haben + Partizip* construction [@next].
-In the German grammatical tradition, the perfect is normally described as taking either *haben* or *sein*.
+In the German grammatical tradition, the perfect is normally described as a verb form taking either *haben* or *sein*, depending on the lexical verb.
 However, there turn out to be surprisingly many verbs that allow for both, with a clear distinction in meaning (see [@sec:participles-haben-sein-perfect]).
 For that reason, I propose to use different names for both constructions.
-Note that the name *Perfekt* is developing into a misnomer, as the *haben + Partizip* appears to be taking over the function of past marking.
+Note that the name *Perfekt* is developing into a misnomer, as the *haben + Partizip* appears to be taking over the function of past marking in contemporary German.

 ::: ex
 a.
 Das Kind schläft.